 University of Southampton

-I am interested in the engineering and physical science behind electronic and photonic technologies for all kind of applications that benefit our society.
-I satisfy my interest through:
+I am interested in the engineering and physical science behind electronic and photonic technologies for various applications that benefit our society.
+My research focuses on:

-During my research on PCM I have developed a tool for simulating the electrical behaviour of a crossbar memory array and published it online for others to benefit from it.
-Since then I realised that there are probably many other researchers like myself who have developed other scientific tools that are related to the field of neuromorphic computing.
-I want to encourage myself and others to make their codes have a better impact through publishing them and adapt good software writing practices, which led me to the SSI fellowship.
+During my research on PCM I developed a tool for simulating the electrical behaviour of a crossbar memory array and published it online for others to benefit from it.
+Since then, I realised that there are probably many other researchers like myself who have developed other scientific tools that are related to the field of neuromorphic computing.
+I want to encourage myself and others to make their codes have a better impact by publishing them and adapting good software writing practices, which led me to the SSI fellowship.

 During my PhD at Lancaster University, I worked on designing, fabricating and testing chip-size photonic components for quantum key distribution (QKD).
 The method of QKD uses the fundamental laws of quantum physics to securely distribute a cryptography key between a sender and a receiver.
 My project spans the areas of integrated photonics, nanofabrication, quantum optics, material science and cyber security.

 I also worked on developing next-generation high-energy particle tracking detectors using Gallium Arsenide as the active material to replace the existing ones in the ATLAS detector in CERN that are based on Silicon.
 I was involved in performing the material growth, device fabrication, and electronic characterisation of the pixel detectors.

 Fields of expertise: Nanotechnology, Nanoelectronics, Materials Science, Photonics, Quantum Information